 Cheese in the Middle Ages

 The Middle Ages is when cheesemaking really starts to come into its own and many of the cheeses we know today started to emerge.
-These guys give a list of cheeses that would be found during the middle ages and many of them are cheeses I can pick up at the grocery store today.

 Note that one of the items on this list is Cheddar… our good ol’ mac and cheese favorite.
 As we talked about earlier, Cheddar is actually a village in England and the namesake of this popular cheese.
 Cheddaring is the process that was named for the village.
 So cheddared cheese is a result of a special process that was named after a village in England.
 This kind of cheese has been documented going as far back as the 1100s.